jundalisay/superb/content/en/research/hume/religion/part-00.md

 ---
-title: "PAMPHILUS TO HERMIPPUS"
+title: "Pamphilus To Hermippus"
 heading: "Part 0"
-description: "The Difference in the feelings of the ancients and modersn lead to their differences in eloquence"
+description: "The ancient philosophers conveyed most of their instruction in the form of dialogue.
+But dialogues have been little practised in later ages and have seldom succeeded when attempted"
-image: /covers/morals.png
+image: /covers/religion.png
 weight: 30
 author: David Hume
 icons: /icons/hume.png